 When I lost my job, I began looking for ways to make money from home.
 I was fortunate and picked up some freelance jobs pretty shortly, but I realized that I couldn’t make ends meet with what I was making, at least not in my then-current location.

 So, I began a search for a less expensive place to live.
 The beauty of what I do for a living is that I can live anywhere – I only require a reliable connection to the internet.
 Within a few months, we’d located a very distant, very remote little cabin in the North Woods.
-We sold a bunch of stuff and then packed up the rest and moved 7 hours north to the boondocks, a move that saved over $1100 per month when compared to city life.

 Get a Picture of Where you Are, Right Now